labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Select by strain name
 ---------------------

-We will now select organisms whose strain name contains "bifi".
+We will now select genomes whose strain name contains "bifi".
-To do so, select "Strain" in the **Search Criterion** and type "bifi" in the **Search Field**.
+To do so, select "Strain" (or "Sequence" in sequence selector) in the **Search Criterion** and type "bifi" in the **Search Field**.

 .. image:: img/advanced-selector-select-bifi.png

-The list of organisms that match both filters is displayed:
+The list of genomes that match both filters is displayed:

 .. image:: img/advanced-selector-list-bifi.png

 Final selection
 ---------------

-We can now select some organisms from the filtered list in **Pre-selection Zone**.
+We can now select some genomes from the filtered list in **Pre-selection Zone**.
 To do so, simply select one of them by clicking on it and click on the **Add Button**.

 .. image:: img/advanced-selector-selection.png

-As you can see, the number of organisms in the **Pre-selection Zone** is updated.
+As you can see, the number of genomes in the **Pre-selection Zone** is updated.
 See :ref:`select-organisms-of-interest` for detailled description.

 Congratulations, you have made your first advanced selection in MicroScope !